Teaching Geography: Workshop 8

 The following activity presents GIS map data that you can manipulate in order to better understand the forces acting on the Columbia River basin.

-We'll be looking at the Columbia River basin, an area that includes the Columbia River and its branches.
+The Columbia River basin is an area that includes the Columbia River and its branches.
 Dams on rivers in the basin have taken a toll on the salmon population.
 As young salmon, born wild or in fisheries upriver, make their way out to sea, they run the very real risk of being killed in the spinning blades of the turbines generating hydroelectricity.
-As adults returning to spawn, the dam presents an insurmountable barrier in their journey upriver.
+For adult salmon returning to spawn, the dam presents an insurmountable barrier in their journey upriver.

 One of the dams in the Columbia basin is the Bonneville dam.
 At 77 feet high, it would be an impossible barrier for migrating salmon if it weren't for two critical features.